sfu-discourse-lab/GenderGapTracker/scraping_and_aggregation/README.md

 ## 2. Aggregate statistics
 We also provide code showing how we calculate aggregate statistics for the results shown in the paper, as well as for the numbers shown on our dashboards.
 These statistics are calculated on a daily or monthly basis, depending on the situation.

-### Daily stats
+### Daily aggregate statistics
-We pre-compute daily statistics on the total number of male, female and unknown gender sources and people mentioned, from each outlet.
+We pre-compute daily aggregated statistics for the total number of male, female and unknown gender sources and people mentioned, from each outlet.
 These are written to a separate collection with the appropriate indexes, so that they can be efficiently retrieved for display on [our live dashboard](https://gendergaptracker.informedopinions.org/).

 To generate daily statistics on the most recently processed data, run the command below: